limbernie/limbernie.github.io/_posts/2019-10-26-safe-htb-walkthrough.md

 Discovered open port 22/tcp on 10.10.10.147
 ```

 Hmm. `masscan` finds three open ports. `1337/tcp` sure looks interesting.
-Let\'s do one better with `nmap` scanning the discovered ports to establish their services.
+Let's do one better with `nmap` scanning the discovered ports to establish their services.

 ```
 # nmap -n -v -Pn -p22,80,1337 -A --reason -oN nmap.txt 10.10.10.147